-- Use social media to share a smile or a laugh.
+- Use the platforms to share a smile or a laugh.
 Puns can invoke some groans, but most of those groans will be accompanied by a smile so it’s worth it.
 Kittens, puppies, and giggling babies have the warm fuzzy effect.
 There are so many ways to share a smile on social media that you will never need to waste any more time comparing yourself to others.

-Use social media to enhance engagements not replace them.
-You will still want to connect with people in real life – either through local events or by turning off the computer and walking into the next room.
+Make the web and its many platforms ways to connect with people in real life – either through local events or by turning off the computer and walking into the next room.

 It’s up to you how you use (and view) social media, but it doesn’t have to be a detriment to your health.
 Use it as a tool to expand what you are doing and what you are growing and you will find it will no longer rule you.